beingamano/DigitalMenu/README.md

 DigitalMenu
 ============

-Order on  the restaurangs digital menu and u get it leater.
+Order on  the restaurangs digital menu and you get it leater served to the tabel.